fdwr/sigkill.dk/blog/2022-11-20-testing-github-actions.md

 find this trick documented anywhere.
-[The tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) suggests creating a release of the action and testing it from another repository, which is of course horrible unergonomic.
+[The tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) suggests creating a release of the action and testing it from another repository, which is of course horribly unergonomic.
 I don't know if the above can be improved (it doesn't handle branches for example), but it was good enough for simple things.